Cvikli/CryptoOHLCV.jl/README.md

 - automatically cleans the data that is overlapped by bigger dataset.
 - tick100 or... so tickN options too to address tick data on a range
 - candle sync, so basically we cut every "start timestamp" to be divideable with a "hour" so if you use different timeframes, you still work on the same dataset, till you are below 1 hour.
 If you are over that, then you have to change the "maximum_candle_size" (in seconds)
+- handles validation and train dataset with a `_v` suffix.
+So we can make sure we don't overlap due to we select diffferent ranges for sure.
 - with CCXT it can be easily extended to handle even more exchange. (not sure if it is working atm but it is easily implementable for sure from here)